samuelcolvin/sasstastic/README.md

   * in **development** mode css is not compressed, a map file is created and all files from `build_dir` and `download.dir` are copied into `output_dir` so map files work correctly
   * in **production** mode css is compressed, no other files are added to `output_dir`

+### Watch mode

+You can watch a directory and config file and run sasstastic when files change using `sasstastic --watch`.